Tadhg-D/Aggregate-Quarry-Classification-Model-AQCM-/README.md

 ***DO NOT INCLUDE "SOURCE" WITHIN THE ``feats = [] ``***

 Finally, ensure that ``target = []`` equals to "Source" or whatever term you would like to classify your data by.
-For instance, f you are classifying "Rock type" or "Rock formation", ensure that ``target = [] `` equals to these terms (e.g. ``target = ["Rock type"] `` and that they are included as the first column of the CSV file.
+For instance, if you are classifying "Rock type" or "Rock formation", ensure that ``target = [] `` equals to these terms (e.g. ``target = ["Rock type"] `` and that they are included as the first column of the CSV file.